Where Does A Seahorse Live In The Ocean

 Coral Reefs: Coral reefs, with their complex structures and vibrant ecosystems, are another important habitat for seahorses.
 The corals provide a multitude of hiding places and attachment points.
 The biodiversity of coral reefs also ensures a consistent food supply.
 Seahorses often perch among the soft corals and gorgonian sea fans, camouflaging themselves against the backdrop of the reef.
 Different seahorse species exhibit preferences for specific types of coral, further defining their niche within the reef environment.

 Estuaries: Estuaries, where freshwater rivers meet the saltwater ocean, can also serve as seahorse habitats.
 These areas are often characterized by brackish water and a mix of vegetation, including seagrass and mangroves.
 The nutrient input from rivers supports a productive food web, making estuaries attractive to seahorses.
-However, estuaries can also be subject to significant fluctuations in salinity and temperature, so only certain seahorse species are well-adapted to these conditions.
+Still, estuaries can also be subject to significant fluctuations in salinity and temperature, so only certain seahorse species are well-adapted to these conditions.

 Floating Algae and Debris: Some seahorse species have adapted to live in association with floating algae or debris.
 These "rafting" seahorses use their prehensile tails to cling to Sargassum seaweed or other floating objects, allowing them to disperse over long distances.
 This lifestyle is particularly common for juvenile seahorses, which can use floating algae as a temporary refuge while they grow and mature.
 The distribution of these seahorses is largely determined by ocean currents and the availability of suitable rafting material.